 How do I register to vote?

 How can I get an absentee ballot?
-Are there important deadlines?

-How do I know my absentee ballot is secure?
+How do I return my absentee ballot?

 Can I vote in person before Election Day?

-What form of identification do I need to vote?
+Do I need identification to vote?